top of page

 Yorkshire

-My parents first moved to Yorkshire in the UK where I was born.
+My parents first moved to Huddersfield, Yorkshire in the UK where I was born.
 My father was the first Asian businessman in Yorkshire to import and sell spices to a growing new Asian community.
 In those cold grey days his shop was a beacon of colour and light, attracting customers from miles around.
 Being the 1960s, it was almost certainly the first Asian corner shop in England!
-And the whole of Huddersfield was introduced to my mum’s curries as the local ladies with beehives admired her beauty and exotic saris.
+And the whole of Huddersfield was introduced to my mum’s curries as the local ladies with beehives admired her beauty and exotic saris, and her fantastic cooking.

 My mother Seema as a young woman in India